The views expressed by the host of this show documented to be almost always right 99.8% of the time.

 A losing proposition.

-You got an R by your name, they're going to hate you no matter what you do and what you say and how you do it.
+They're going to hate you no matter what you do and what you say and how you do it.

 Ask John McCain.

-Can't even unify around the concept Of winning.
+Can't even unify around the concept of winning.

 And that's what they do.